hashicorp/hcp-terraform-operator/docs/faq.md

 - **What will happen if I have multiple deployments of the Operator watching the same namespace(s)?**

-  Behavior may vary from controller to controller.
-Most probably you will notice that Customer Resource objects are constantly reconciled and that might cause constant updates of Terraform Cloud objects.
-For example, the `Module` controller might trigger a new run every reconciliation and because of that the Run queue will grow infinitely and consume all resources.
+Unexpected behaviour is likely when multiple deployments of the operator try to reconcile the same resource.
+Most likely you will notice that Customer Resource objects are constantly reconciled and this can cause constant updates of Terraform Cloud objects.
+For example, the `Module` controller might trigger a new run every reconciliation and because of that the Run queue could grow infinitely.

   It is definitely better to avoid such situations.